A Scranton Pedestrian Accident Lawyer Can Help You If You Were Injured

 If you get into an accident, your first step is to stay calm and assess your injuries.
 If your injuries do not prevent you from moving, try to move out of the street.
 Immediately call 911 following the accident.
 Remember to get the driver’s information and any witness’ contact information while waiting for help to arrive.

 Try to gather evidence at the scene.
-Take photos and videos of the scene, where the driver hit you, any signs on the road, and your injuries.
+Take photos and videos of the accident scene, where the driver hit you, any signs on the road, and your injuries.

 Next is seeking medical attention, even if you don’t feel hurt at the time of the accident.
 Many times, injuries won’t show up until hours, sometimes days after a car accident.
 The sooner you learn what injuries you have, the quicker you have a chance to heal.